 Alström syndrome is a rare complex genetic disorder that is associated with a wide variety of symptoms affecting multiple organ systems of the body.
-The disorder is generally characterized by vision and hearing abnormalities, childhood obesity, insulin resistance, diabetes mellitus, heart disease (dilated cardiomyopathy) and slowly progressive kidney (renal) dysfunction, potentially leading to renal failure.
-The specific symptoms present and their severity may vary greatly from one person to another, even among members of the same family.
-Additional symptoms including lung (pulmonary), liver (hepatic) and endocrine dysfunction can also occur.
+The disorder is generally characterized by vision and hearing abnormalities, and obesity in childhood, insulin resistance, diabetes mellitus, heart disease (dilated cardiomyopathy) and slowly progressive kidney (renal) dysfunction, potentially leading to renal failure.
+Additional symptoms including lung (pulmonary), liver (hepatic), kidney (renal), and endocrine dysfunction can also occur.
 Although some children may experience delays in attaining developmental milestones, intelligence is usually unaffected.
 Alström syndrome is caused by disruptions or defects (mutations) in the ALMS1 gene.
+The protein encoded by this gene has been implicated in ciliary function, cell cycle control, and intracellular transport.
 Alström syndrome is inherited as an autosomal recessive trait.

 Alström syndrome may potentially affect several different organ systems of the body.
 The specific symptoms associated with Alström syndrome, their severity and their rate of progression vary greatly from one person to another, even among members of the same family.
 It is important to note that affected individuals will not have all of the symptoms discussed below and individual cases may be dramatically different.
 Some symptoms may present in the first weeks of life, others symptoms may not develop until adolescence or early adulthood.